 This project is essential to ensure the safety of aircraft operating from the airport and to accommodate the current increased volume and larger aircraft using the airport.
-This project is currently in the planning, environmental and design phase and will be in position for funding in FY2025/26.
-The proposed FY2025 Budget provides \$4.4 million in grants for the initial planning and design phase of this project.
+This project is currently in the planning, environmental and design phase and will be in position for funding in FY2025/26. \$4.4 million in grants is budgeted in FY 2025 for the initial planning and design phase of this project.
 The estimated \$75 million project cost will be supported by Airport Improvement Program (AIP) funding and airport revenues.